 My own eyes teared up in response.

-They are gay.
+They happen to be gay.

 I listened and learned.

-I have learned to deeply respect the road that has to be travelled.
+I’ve learned to deeply respect the road that has to be travelled.

 We hope it works.

 Not their marriage.
+The toaster.